mskec/cookbook.mskec.com/recipes/peru-lomo-saltado.md

 * remove to a plate

 ### Sauce
-* To the same pan, add 200ml of water and 0.5-1 tsp of beef broth
+* To the same pan, add 200ml of water and 0.5-1 tsp of beef broth poweder
 * As it boils, scrape residue from the bottom of a pan
 * Let it reduce to half
 * Remove to a bowl, pot should be without residue